bartonlp/site-class/README.md

 EOF;
 ```

+These 'xxxFile' files return their contents.
-The $pageHeadText variable gets all of the &lt;head&gt; section code.
-The $arg array is created form the argument passed to the getPageTopBottom method.
-The getPageTopBottom method also has access to the SiteClass $this property.
+The $arg array is created form the argument passed to the 'getPageTopBottom' method.
+The 'getPageTopBottom' method also has access to the SiteClass '$this' property.

-You will see if you delve into the SiteClass code that many things can be passed to the getPageTopBottom method, and the various sub-methods, but the standard things are:
+You will see if you delve into the SiteClass code that many things can be passed to the getPageTopBottom method,
+and the various sub-methods, but the standard things are:

 * title
 * desc